MoeRichert-USDA/scinet-site/sn_collections/_events/2022-08-02-Geospatial-Workshop-1.md

 alerts:
   - alert:
     type: warning
-    text: We will stop approving new registrations about an hour before each session.
-Please register in advance of that cutoff so you don’t get left out!
+    text: We will stop approving new registrations about an hour before each session. </br>Please register in advance of that cutoff so you don’t get left out!
   - alert:
     type: error
     text: If you have issues accessing Ceres (either thru SSH or JupyterHub) please attend Session 0 - Pre-meeting SCINet Account Login Assistance on 8/19/2020 at 11am MDT.
 We cannot provide individual assistance for login issues in any other session.